scooter-lacroix/code-index-mcp/README.md

 ### Persistent Storage

-All index and settings data are stored in the `.code_indexer` folder within the project directory:
+All index and settings data are stored in the system temporary directory, in a subfolder specific to each project:

+- Windows: `%TEMP%\code_indexer\[project_hash]\`
+- Linux/macOS: `/tmp/code_indexer/[project_hash]/`

+Each project's data includes:
 - `config.json`: Project configuration information
 - `file_index.pickle`: File index data
 - `content_cache.pickle`: File content cache

-This ensures that the entire project doesn't need to be re-indexed each time it's used.
+This approach ensures that:
+1. Different projects' data are kept separate
+2. The data is automatically cleaned up by the OS when no longer needed
+3. In containerized environments, the data is stored in the container's temporary directory

 ### Dependency Management with UV